When a Debt Collection Agency Operates Illegally

 Is there anything the debt collector must share with me?

 A debt collector must send a written notice within five days of the first time a consumer is contacted.
 The debt collector must also inform the consumer of how much is owed and the name of the original creditor.
-The consumer has the choice to either pay the amount, or write a letter back requesting to have the debts verified.
-If the consumer believes the debt collection attempt is misleading or untrue, the next step may be to get advice from an attorney, like a debt collection defense attorney in Clearwater, FL.
+The consumer has the choice to either pay the amount or write a letter back requesting to have the debts verified.
+If the consumer believes the debt collection attempt is misleading or untrue, the next step may be to get advice from an attorney.

 How can an attorney help protect me?